1. Cherub Rock – Smashing Pumpkins

 in Bristol in 1987, the record label was resolutely anti-fashion, anti-London

-music scene, and anti-lad rock, which is what Britpop was mutating into.
+music scene and anti-lad rock, which is what Britpop was mutating into.
 This political sensibility was married to a very British sort of

 aesthetic.
 But if Britpop fixated on, say, Get

-then Sarah Records channelled more the spirit of Kes, Billy Liar or French New Wave.
+Carter, Blow-Up and Quadrophenia as its cinematic archetypes then Sarah Records channelled more the spirit of Kes, Billy Liar or French New Wave.

 In any case, the Sarah Records’ band I took to with